 Hagland Stignor et al. (2007) carried out a theoretical case study comparing five different cases of indirect cooling systems in supermarkets.
 They found the following:

-Energy use as well as cost for an indirect cooling system could be reduced considerably by replacing a traditional conventional cooling-coil by a more efficient unit.
+Energy use as well as cost for an indirect cooling system could be reduced considerably by replacing a conventional cooling-coil by a more efficient unit.

 Replacing propylene glycol, 39%w, by Temper -20 in a system with traditional conventional cooling-coils results in lower energy use, but a system with more efficient heat exchangers adapted to the laminar flow regime is less sensitive to the selection of a secondary refrigerant.